lovindata/blog/docs/posts/0/index.md

 ### 🌉 First Bridge Endpoint!

-It's now the exciting part because we are gonna connect to the external world with bridges! 🤩
+It's now the exciting part because we are gonna connect to the external world with bridges! 🤩 Endpoints are the specific URLs or routes in a web API that clients use to access and interact with resources or services.

 <figure markdown="span">
   ![Backend Endpoint](image-4.png)